arXiv/arxiv-base/development/README.md

 1. start mysql docker if no MySQL running
 2. load arxiv/db/arxiv_db_schema.sql to the local mysql
 3. runs the modified development/sqlacodegen with the codegen metadata.
-This generates arxvi/db/autogen_models.py
+This generates arxiv/db/autogen_models.py
 4. merges arxiv/db/autogen_models.py and arxiv/db/orig_models.py and creates arxiv/db/models.py

 ### Modified sqlacodegen

 In order to accomate the existing changes made to arxiv/db/models.py in the past, unmodified sqlacodegen cannot generate the code we need from the database schema.
-The details of sqlacodegn modification is in development/sqlacodegen/ARXIV-README.md.
+The details of sqlacodegen modification is in development/sqlacodegen/ARXIV-README.md.

 Here is the TL;DR of changes made to it: